Rob12138/NN-IQS/README.md

 ## Figure 5
 Figure 5 is two box plots to show the relative error distribution.
-### dataset
+### error dataset
-There are several important points to note about the dataset.
+There are several important points to note about the error dataset.

 * The dataset contains relative error for all up-scaling ratios.
 That is, seen ratios x2, x3, x4, and unseen ratios x6, x8, x10.